16 Top Tourist Attractions & Things to Do in Waikiki

 Waikiki was brought into the international spotlight as the surfing mecca by Duke Kahanamoku, Hawaiian surfer, instructor, and Olympic swimmer.
 The protected bay of Waikiki makes this an ideal place for surfing, especially beginners.
 It is a must-do for anyone visiting Waikiki, and there are plenty of rental shops along the beach where you can grab a board and hop a wave.

 Tourists who don't want to get in the water or explore the depths by submarine can still enjoy and admire the beauty of the reefs and ocean life off the shore of Waikiki.
-The Waikiki Glass Bottom Boat Cruise is an accessible excursion that is a great option for those with mobility issues, including wheelchairs.
+A glass bottom boat cruise is an accessible excursion that is a great option for those with mobility issues, including wheelchairs.

-This one-hour cruise is on a 50-foot catamaran, the Haleiwa Queen, which features a transparent floor for crystal-clear viewing of the colorful fish, sea turtles, and other marine life.
+Glass bottom boats feature a transparent floor for crystal-clear viewing of the colorful fish, sea turtles, and other marine life.
 Tourists can also spot migrating whales and dolphins from the boat, and get excellent views of Diamond Head Crater and the city of Honolulu.
-The boat includes a shaded area for those who are sensitive to sun, as well as knowledgeable guides.
+The boat typically includes a shaded area for those who are sensitive to sun, as well as knowledgeable guides.

 Kalakaua Avenue